ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

 Cain paused as he let his statement sink in for a moment.
 Seth sat in silence.

-Seth eventually broke the silence.
+Seth unsure if Cain was finished or just getting started eventually broke the silence.
 "But that is silliness.
 Are you going to sit there and tell me that we are no different than Chimpanzees?
 Clearly we are much smarter and much more sophisticated than those beasts.
 How can you claim that we are something so undomesticated?"

-Cain replied, "Oh, I think that the mushrooms that Mother and Father ate did a great deal as far as seperating our perception of existance from our bodies to our minds."
+Cain replied, "Oh, I think that the mushrooms that Mother and Father ate did a great deal as far as seperating our perception of existance from our bodies to our minds.
+We are much more than a Chimpanzee could ever hope to become."
 Cain looked at Seth and could see that he still wasn't understanding.
 "Seth, let me tell you what I found on my pilgramage.

 "When I was about the same age as you are now," Cain began, "I decided to go on a pilgramage, much as you have.
 When I was on that pilgramage, I wandered in